“Documenting my academic writing workflow and how to improve it”, or, “How I learned to stop worrying and love text files”.

 Now under academic blogging workflow.

-Writing papers, especially collaboratively, is a a constant pain point.
+Writing papers, especially collaboratively, is a constant pain point.
 You might want to try a scientific notebook such as jupyter, knitr etc, which will generate the requisite diagrams etc. rticles , in particular, takes the scientific computation tools and turns them to generating photo-ready journal submissions.

 - Kieran Healy’s The Plain Person’s Guide to Plain Text Social Science to plain-text academic writing.